FREQUENTLY ASKED QUESTIONS

 WHERE SHOULD I PARK ON EVENT DAY?

 There is plenty of parking surrounding the NAC for all riders and spectators.
 We do suggest carpooling as the closer lots fill up quickly.
 Walking paths connect lots that are further from the starting line.
 Click the link below to see a general parking map.
 Parking attendants will be present to facilitate parking the day of the event.
 Parking at National Ability Center Ranch is reserved for those that require ADA parking.
-Please contact us at email@example.com if you need a SC-specific ADA parking pass.
+Please follow adaptive rider parking signs and parking attendants to direct you through the gravel lot into the National Ability Center parking lot.
+You will not need a parking pass as we have expanded our parking lots.
 Visit our RIDER INFO page for a map of parking options.

 IS THERE ANYTHING I NEED TO KNOW ABOUT THE MORNING OF THE EVENT?